 Last year, I started using elderberry syrup for cold and flu prevention.
-I was skeptical at first, but this natural remedy works!
-I started reading up on how to make it at home because it can get a little (actually very) pricey.
-Homemade elderberry syrup can be made for a fraction of the cost, and you also get to control what goes into it.
+Although skeptical at first, now I’m convinced!
+After looking to purchase it, I started reading up on how to make it at home because I realized it can get a little (actually very) pricey.
+Homemade elderberry syrup can be made quite easily for a fraction of the cost, and you also get to control which ingredients go into it.
+You’ll be able to make more syrup for less money, ensuring that you have enough to last all season long.

 I saw quite a few recipes online and settled on one that works for us.
-It makes enough that we can take a spoonful every day to help boost our immune systems.
-So when cold and flu season hits, we’ll be prepared.
+The recipe below makes enough syrup that we can take a spoonful every day to help boost our immune systems.
+That way, when cold and flu season hits, we’ll be prepared.

-High in vitamin C and other antioxidants, elderberries are important for healthy immune function.
-These action-packed little fruits contain components that talk to the immune system, sending messages to fight infection (source).
-A study of elderberry extract used in patients with the flu demonstrated a startling improvement in their symptoms compared to controls (source).
+High in vitamin C, beta-carotene, vitamin E, and other antioxidants [source], elderberries are important for healthy immune function.
+They are known to have antiviral properties [source], particularly against influenza [source].
+These action-packed little fruits contain components that talk to the immune system, sending messages to fight infection.

-Thymol, a substance found in abundance in thyme, has antiseptic properties and works particularly well as an antifungal and antimicrobial agent.
-In colds and the flu, it can be helpful by stimulating the mucous-producing cells of the respiratory tract to secrete more and move it on out.
-Its expectorant properties make it a good cough medicine (source).
+Thymol, a substance found in abundance in thyme, has antiseptic properties and works particularly well as an antifungal and antimicrobial agent [source].
+For colds and the flu, thyme can be helpful because it has expectorant properties that make it a good cough medicine.

-Fresh berries and herbs can be used in the cooked form, but I used dried berries and thyme in this recipe because they were more available.
-It’s imperative to note that fresh elderberries should not be consumed, as they may be poisonous.
+Fresh berries and herbs can be used in this recipe, but I used dried berries and thyme because they were more readily available.
+It’s imperative to note that fresh elderberries should not be consumed, as they may be poisonous [source].

 If you’re using fresh berries, they must be cooked with water first.
-Also, just to be safe, discuss with a healthcare provider before giving the homemade thyme-elderberry syrup to children.
+Also, just to be safe, discuss with a healthcare clinician before giving homemade thyme-elderberry syrup to children or using it in pregnancy.
 It may interact with some medications, so it’s a good idea to check first.
-We haven’t had any issues, but take note!
+We haven’t had any issues, but just be sure to take note!

 How to Make Elderberry Syrup

-Place 1 cup dried elderberries in 1 quart of filtered water.
+Place 1 cup of dried elderberries in 1 quart of filtered water.
 Bring to a simmer.

-Add the thyme, ginger, cinnamon, and cloves (NOT the honey!)
+Add the thyme, ginger, cinnamon, and cloves (NOT the honey—yet).
 Cook over low heat for about 20–30 minutes, or until the liquid has reduced by half.

-If you have access to fresh elderberries, use double the amount and proceed with the process as instructed.
+If you have access to fresh elderberries, just double the recipe and proceed with the process as instructed.

 Strain the mixture through a fine-mesh sieve, pressing on the solids to release as much of the liquid as possible.
 Discard the solids.

 Let the liquid cool completely.
 Mix in the raw honey and stir to combine.
+If you don’t have honey, you can use sugar instead.
 Transfer to a jar and keep refrigerated.

 DIY Make Your Own Elderberry Syrup